-POST Programs
+POST

-Each time you turn on your computer, it automatically runs the power-on self-test (POST) programs.
-The POST programs are stored in flash memory along with the BIOS and the Configuration/Setup Utility programs.
-The functions of POST are:
+Each time you turn on your computer, power-on self-test (POST) is automatically run.
+POST programs are stored in flash memory along with the BIOS and the Configuration/Setup Utility program.
+Functions of POST are:

 - Test the computer hardware and subsystems

 - Update the computer configuration

-- Load the BIOS into system memory
+- · Load the BIOS into system memory

-- Load the operating system into system memory
+- · Load the operating system into system memory

 - Report problems

 While POST is running, the computer displays an IBM screen with several messages and prompts.
-A password prompt asks you for a password, if you have set a password in the Configuration/Setup Utility program.
-Other prompts allow you to access the Configuration/Setup Utility program or escape from POST.
-When POST is successfully completed and the SCSI BIOS load is complete, the computer proceeds to the first screen of your operating system or application program.
+A password prompt asks you for a password if you have set a password with the Configuration/Setup Utility program.
+Other prompts allow you to access the Configuration/Setup Utility program or escape from

+POST.
+When POST is successfully completed, the computer proceeds to the first screen of your operating system or application program.
 If problems or configuration changes are found, POST displays error codes and messages.
-Refer to the problem-solving section of the IntelliStation Z Pro User Guide for explanations of error messages and actions you can take to correct problems.
+Refer to the problem solving section of the PC 300GL User Guide for explanations of error messages and actions you can take to correct problems.

-Configuration/Setup Utility Program
+Configuration/Setup Utility program